'Psyche The Aussies' - Former India Players Make Selection Call for Champions Trophy 2025 Semi-Finals - Cricxtasy

+India benefitted from playing four spinners in the final group game against New Zealand.

-Former India cricketers Anil Kumble and Mohammad Kaif both backed India to pick spinner Varun Chakravarthy’s in their playing XI for the Champions Trophy 2025 semifinal against Australia.
+Former India cricketers Anil Kumble and Mohammad Kaif backed India to pick spinner Varun Chakravarthy in their playing XI for the Champions Trophy 2025 semifinal against Australia.

-Kaif lavished praise on the Tamil Nadu spinner who made his way to India’s Champions Trophy squad after a superb T20I series against England where he claimed 14 wickets in five matches and on Sunday wrecked New Zealand’s middle order.
+Kaif lavished praise on the Tamil Nadu spinner who made his way to India’s Champions Trophy squad after a superb T20I series against England where he claimed 14 wickets in five matches.
+On Sunday, he wrecked New Zealand’s middle order.

-Kaif, who had played three editions of the Champions Trophy including 2002 where India shared the trophy with Sri Lanka, felt that Varun’s inclusion will spook the Aussies.
+Kaif, who had played three editions of the Champions Trophy including 2002 where India shared the trophy with Sri Lanka, felt that Varun’s inclusion would spook the Aussies.

 “Varun Chakravarthy… What a story.
 Wicketless in 3 games during 2021 T20 World Cup, dropped for 3 years, back in Dubai, sits out for 2 games and now a five-wicket haul plus MoM on his 2nd ODI.
 Varun will surely play semis.
 No way India will miss the chance to psyche the Aussies,” Kaif wrote in a post on X.